Gwyd0/Anitbloat/README.md

 # Future Features
 * More bloatware added to lists
-* option for enabling disabled apps
+* option for enabling disabled apps (already done on python)
 * installing open source equivalent to bloatware using fdroid (maybe possible)
+* add arguments for the command line